ebrown-cs3280-sum-19/ChapterNotes/Chapter5Notes.md

 * `if` statement performs the action if a condition is true
 * `if` `else` performs an action if a condition is true or performs a different action if it's false
 * `switch` statement performs one of many different actions depending on the value of an expression
-  * side note: these as well as big if else trees should be avoided
+  * side note: these as well as big if else trees should be avoided higher level code

 ### Iteration Structures ###